 If you would like to be on the Electoral Roll for Hertford St Andrew, please complete an application form.
 You can complete the form online

 , pick up a paper form at the back of the church by the entrance or download a copy using the links below.
-Please return paper copies in the blue box at the back of the church.
+Please return paper copies to the Church Office.
 Your application will then be considered by the PCC.

 If you have any queries, please contact Philippa Probert, Parish Administrator.

 application for enrolment (word version) (pdf version)